 Ensure Proper Grading:You should ensure that the grade of the ground at the end of the splash pans pitch away from your house, so that the water does not flow back towards your foundation.

-Remove debris form the gutters:Leaves, sticks, sludge, etc. should be scooped out of the gutters with a gloved hand or a garden trowel.
+Remove debris from the gutters:Leaves, sticks, sludge, etc. Should be scooped out of the gutters with a gloved hand or a garden trowel.
 Do not try to remove the heavy debris with a garden hose, because pushing the debris into the downspouts can cause them to plug.
-NOTE: Be careful leaning your ladder against the gutters, as they can easily bend or break.
+Note: Be careful leaning your ladder against the gutters, as they can easily bend or break.

 Flush gutters: Once the debris has been removed, flush the gutters with water from a garden hose to remove any remaining dirt or materials (see types, costs, and reviews of garden hoses).

 Clean downspouts:To clean the downspouts, turn on garden hose full blast, and place it down into downspout openings.
 If badly blocked, a plumber's "snake" can be used to dislodge the debris (see types, costs, and reviews of plumber snakes).

 Inspect gutters for leaks: Inspect the seams, end-caps, and any rusted areas for leaks.
 Repair as required with silicon sealer or patching materials (helpful accessory: gutter sealants).

 Inspect supports and slope of gutters: While water is still in the gutter after flushing, check gutters for drainage.
 If water forms pools inside the gutters, then it does not have the proper drainage slope.
 Gutters should be sloped about one vertical inch for every 15-20 horizontal feet.
 Adjust hangers to achieve the necessary slope to drain water to the drain spouts.
 Also inspect the gutter hangers and replace ones that are damaged or loose (see costs and reviews of gutter hangers).